Superintendent of the United States Naval Academy

 The United States Naval Academy is organized much like a civilian college.
-The Superintendent's principal deputies include overseeing a civilian Academic Dean, who manages the academic program and faculty, and the Commandant of Midshipmen, who serves as dean of students and supervisor of all military and professional training.
-The Superintendent, Commandant, Academic Dean, and academic division directors sit on the academic board, which sets the academy's academic standards.
+The superintendent's principal duties include overseeing a civilian Academic Dean, who manages the academic program and faculty, and the Commandant of Midshipmen, who serves as dean of students and supervisor of all military and professional training.
+The superintendent, commandant, academic dean, and academic division directors sit on the academic board, which sets the academy's academic standards.

 Superintendents

-A "—" in the Class year column indicates a Superintendent who is not an alumnus of the academy.
+A "—" in the class year column indicates a superintendent who is not an alumnus of the academy.